microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 Congratulations on getting started with the Webview UI Toolkit! 🎊

 You can find a [completed hello world extension](https://github.com/microsoft/vscode-webview-ui-toolkit-samples/tree/main/default/hello-world) based on this guide that includes documentation comments explaining the code in even more detail.
-Additionally, other sample extensions/templates demonstrating the toolkit in more complex scenarios or with different frontend frameworks/build tools can be found in the same repository.
+Also, in the same repository, you can take a look at other sample extensions/templates demonstrating the toolkit in more complex scenarios or with different frontend frameworks/build tools.

-Also check out our component documentation and Visual Studio Code guides on how to work with webviews.
-Happy coding!
+One more thing: Check out our component documentation and Visual Studio Code guides on how to work with webviews.

 - [Component Docs](./components.md)
 - [Storybook (Interactive Component Sandbox)](https://microsoft.github.io/vscode-webview-ui-toolkit/)